testillano/h2agent/README.md

 [--server-provision <path file>]
   Path file for optional startup server provision configuration.

-[--disable-server-requests-history]
+[--discard-server-data]
-  Disables full history storage for requests received (enabled by default).
+  Disables server data storage for events received (enabled by default).
+  This invalidates some features like FSM related ones (in-state, out-state) or event-source transformations.

+[--discard-server-data-requests-history]
+  Disables server data requests history storage (enabled by default).
   Only latest request (for each key 'method/uri') will be stored and will be accessible for further analysis.
-To be considered if really makes an improvement in huge long-term stabilities.
+  This limits some features like FSM related ones (in-state, out-state) or event-source transformations.
+  Implicitly disabled by option '--discard-server-data'.

 [-v|--version]
   Program version.